SubZane/flyPanels/README.md

   - `saveQueryCookie`: Boolean - If the search query should be stored in a session cookie to remember the last search.
 - `onInit`: What to do after the plugin is initialized.
 - `onLoad`: What to do after the plugin has loaded.
-- `onOpenLeft`: What to do after the left panel has opened.
-- `onOpenRight`: What to do after the right panel has opened.
+- `onOpen`: What to do after a panel has opened.
-- `onCloseLeft`: What to do after the left panel has closed.
+- `onClose`: What to do after a panel has closed.
-- `onCloseRight`: What to do after the right panel has closed.
+- `onCloseAll`: What to do after all panels has closed.
 - `afterWindowResize`: What to do just after a window resize.
 - `OnAttachEvents`: What to do just after events has been attached.
 - `onWindowResize`: What to do just on window resize.